SASA Clinics of Denver - Recognize the Symptoms of Sleep Apnea

 1. Young et al. New Engl J Med 1993 2.
 Young et al. J Am Med Assoc 2004 3.
 Marshall et al. Sleep 2008 4.
 US Department of Health and Human Services, Centers for Disease Control and Prevention 2008 5.
 Young et al. Sleep 2008 6.
 Kuniyoshi et al. J Am Coll Cardiol 2008 7.
 O’Keeffe & Patterson.
 Obes Surg 2004 8.
 National Highway Traffic Safety Administration 9. http:// sleepdisordersguide.com/sleepapnea/sleep-apnea-statistics.html 10.
 National Commission on Sleep Disorders Research 11.
 Sleep Disordered Breathing and Mortality: Eighteen-Year Follow-up of the Wisconsin Sleep Cohort; Department of Population Health Sciences.
 Department of Medicine, University of Wisconsin-Madison, Madison, WI.
 Sleep.
 2008 Aug 1; 31(8): 1071–1078 12.
 Sjostrom et al. Thorax 2002

-Take the First Step Towards Better Sleep
+SASA Clinics of Denver - Your First Step Towards Better Sleep